HUPO-PSI/mzQC/docs/pages/worked-examples/intro_set.md

   "qualityMetrics": [
     {
       "accession": "MS:4000177",
-      "name": "protein contaminant intensity ratio",
+      "name": "contaminant protein abundance ratio",
-      "description": "The fraction of total protein abundance in a mass spectrometry run or a group of runs which can be attributed to a user-defined list of contaminant proteins (e.g. using the cRAP contaminant database).", "value": 0.25,
+      "description": "The ratio of total protein abundance in a mass spectrometry run or a group of runs which can be attributed to a user-defined list of contaminant proteins (e.g. using the cRAP contaminant database).", "value": 0.25,
       "unit": {
-        "accession": "UO:0000191",
+        "accession": "UO:0010006",
-        "name": "fraction"
+        "name": "ratio"
       }
     }
   ]